cakraawijaya/Dashboard-IoT-Berbasis-Node-JS/README.md

       </td></tr></table><br>

-   • Secondly, to run a server with automatic refresh repeatedly can be done with command:
+   • Secondly, to run the server with repeated refreshes automatically can be done with the command:

       <table><tr><td width="810">